Rage Against the Machine

 Rage Against the Machine (often abbreviated as RATM or shortened to Rage) was an American rock band formed in Los Angeles, California, in 1991.
 It consisted of vocalist Zack de la Rocha, bassist and backing vocalist Tim Commerford, guitarist Tom Morello, and drummer Brad Wilk.
-They melded heavy metal and rap music, punk rock and funk with anti-authoritarian, anti-capitalist, and revolutionary lyrics.
+They melded heavy metal, rap, punk rock, and funk with anti-authoritarian, anti-capitalist, and revolutionary lyrics.
 As of 2010, they had sold over 16 million records worldwide.
 They were inducted into the Rock and Roll Hall of Fame in 2023.

-Rage Against the Machine released their self-titled debut album in 1992 to acclaim; in 2003, Rolling Stone ranked it number 368 on its list of the 500 greatest albums of all time.
+Rage Against the Machine released their self-titled debut album in 1992 to acclaim; in 2020, Rolling Stone ranked it number 221 on its list of the 500 greatest albums of all time.
 They achieved commercial success following their performances at the 1993 Lollapalooza festival.
 Their next albums, Evil Empire (1996) and The Battle of Los Angeles (1999), topped the Billboard 200 chart.
 Rage Against the Machine became a popular and influential band, and influenced the nu metal genre which came to prominence during the late 1990s and early 2000s.
 They were also ranked No. 33 on VH1's 100 Greatest Artists of Hard Rock.

 In 2000, Rage Against the Machine released the cover album Renegades and disbanded after growing creative differences.
 After pursuing other projects for several years, they reunited to perform at Coachella in 2007.
 Over the next four years, the band played live venues and festivals around the world before going on hiatus in 2011.
 In 2019, Rage Against the Machine announced a world tour that was delayed to 2022 due to the COVID-19 pandemic, and was ultimately cut short after de la Rocha suffered a leg injury.
 Wilk confirmed in 2024 that the band had disbanded for the third time.